Your cart looks a little empty!Continue Shopping

 Don’t twist all the way to the bottom, ensuring that you leave at least one coil showing out of the cork.
 Push the lever onto the lip of the bottle, using it as leverage.
 Then, pull the cork out of the neck of the bottle.

-To use a wine key, first remove the foil from the top of the wine bottle.
+To use a wine key to open a bottle of wine, firstremove the foil from the top of the wine bottle.
 Unlike a twin lever corkscrew, wine keys often have a sommelier’s knife attached, which you can use to get rid of the foil.

 Next, unfold the corkscrew and position it over the center of the cork.
 Push down and start to twist the screw clockwise, driving it into the cork.
 Voila!
+You've successfully learned how to open wine with a wine key.
 Your vino is ready to drink.

-How to Use a Screwdriver to Open a Bottle of Wine
+The Do-it-Yourself Approach: How to Use a Screwdriver to Open a Wine Bottle

 Oh no, disaster: You’re ready to open a bottle of wine but then realize you don’t have a corkscrew or wine key.
 Don’t fear, though.
 There are a few gadgets you might have lying around the house that can help you out.